amx-itg/muse-driver-amx-ipcomm/README.md

-# muse-driver-amx-ipcomm
+# AMX-IPComm
 The *IP Communications Provider* service provides a suite of IP Communications Drivers enabling the instancing of IP Controlled entities as Devices; allowing access to the Device instance(s) from the Mojo context in a script.
-These drivers are distrubuted as a Muse Extension and the capabilities and configuration options of each of the Drivers are listed below.
+The capabilities and configuration options of each of the Drivers is listed below.

 ## Available Drivers